motocoder/berserkr-logging/README.md

-This is a custom slf4j mapping that will send logs from slf4j through a customer appender to be used with berserkr chainsaw (https://github.com/motocoder/chainsaw)
+This is a custom slf4j mapping that will send logs from slf4j through a custom appender to be used with berserkr chainsaw (https://github.com/motocoder/chainsaw)

 To use this project simply include the gradle dependency:
 ```